Fence Repair Guide

 Just because a section of fencing is damaged doesn't mean the whole fence has to be replaced.
 Follow these fence repair tips.

 Always repair fencing with the most rot-resistant timber you can afford.
-Pressure-treated timber is saturated with preservatives and lasts almost indefinitely, even when buried in the ground.
+Pressure-treated timber is saturated with preservatives and can last for decades, even when buried in the ground.

 Depending on how rotted the joint is, a rail that's pulled loose from one or more of its posts may be salvageable.
 You could mend the break with a 2x4 scrap or a couple of metal T-braces.